mi379/angular-messenger/README.md

 - view all current message between active user and an other user

+- auto update on page : read by an other user status

+- auto update on page : new message from an other user

 - send new message to an other user

 - resend failed send message

-- auto update on page : read by the other user status

-- auto update on page : new message from the other user